 Artist Statement

-Perrine Gaudry is a photographer and scholar whose work centers on ambiguity, transformation, and the shifting conditions under which images and identities appear.
+Perrine Gaudry is a photographer and scholar whose work centers on ambiguity, transformation, and the shifting conditions under which images and subjects appear.
+Her photographic work has been exhibited in museum and academic contexts, including the Steffen Thomas Museum of Art, and she is currently a Visiting Scholar in the Department of French & Italian at Emory University.
 Her practice spans portraits, drag performances, landscapes, and expanded photographic forms, and is held together by a sustained interest in thresholds—visual, temporal, and conceptual—where familiar forms begin to loosen and take on new meanings.

-Her drag photographs, made during live performance, follow moments of embodied transformation as they unfold, while her ongoing project Virtual 19th Century Queer Photography reworks contemporary portraits through alternative processes to imagine queer presence within the visual languages of the nineteenth century.
+Her performance-based portrait series, made during live events, follow moments of embodied transformation as they unfold, while her ongoing project Virtual 19th Century Photography reworks contemporary portraits through alternative processes to imagine historically occluded forms of presence within the visual languages of the nineteenth century.
 Other photographic series, including On Liminality, explore states of transition through landscapes that verge on abstraction, where the horizon becomes a site of perceptual and emotional metamorphosis.

 Gaudry’s work in Expanded Photography—accordion books, modular panels, time-based montages, and photo–text pieces—extends these concerns by altering the material and temporal architectures of the image.
 Through unfolding, sequencing, shifts in contrast and color, and the recomposition of fragments, she investigates how photographs behave once displaced from the single frame and how ambiguity can be rendered visible through form.